ntjennings1/utils/scripts/batch/README.md

 ## Requirements

 Using different operating systems, version, or software can not guarantee similar results.
+Make sure you have administrative priviledges before attempting to run these scripts.
 ```
 - Windows 11
 ```